algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 ### b-Targetted-Audience
 According to the types of players, our Frogger will have different requierements.<br>
-<i>Take a look at personas definition in [functional specification](https://github.com/algosup/2024-2025-project-1-fpga-team-6/blob/main/Documents/FunctionalSpecifications/functionalSpecifications.md#4-personas-definition) for more informations</i>
+<i>Take a look at personas definition in [functional specification](https://github.com/algosup/2024-2025-project-1-fpga-team-6/blob/main/Documents/FunctionalSpecifications/functionalSpecifications.md#4-personas-definition) for more information</i>

 #### Retro-Gaming-Player
-What retro players need is a game that works just fine and that allows them to feels the sentation of old games.
+What retro players need is a game that works just fine and that allows them to feel the sentation of old games.

 #### New-Player
 What new players need is a working game that let them experience the game without the risk of any issues coming from the game.